-Nonprofit defrauded Washington Attorney General’s Office of $200K, auditor’s report finds
+Nonprofit misused $200K from Washington Attorney General’s Office, auditor’s report finds

-A nonprofit crime victims advocacy organization bilked the Washington Attorney General’s Office out of nearly $200,000 in grant money by submitting invoices for things that the group didn’t actually spend money on, a new report from the state auditor found.
+A nonprofit crime victims advocacy organization misappropriated nearly $200,000 in grant money from the Washington Attorney General’s Office by submitting invoices for tasks that the group didn’t actually complete, a new report from the state auditor found.

-The Washington Coalition of Crime Victim Advocates (WCCVA) misappropriated $199,978 in state money between 2015 and 2017, the report found.
+Washington Coalition of Crime Victim Advocates (WCCVA) misappropriated $199,978 in state money between 2015 and 2017, the report found.
 The Legislature, in 2013, ordered the Attorney General’s Office to give annual grant money to the WCCVA to fund training for crime-victim advocates.

 The WCCVA collected $54,000 in June 2015 for a planned training that never happened, the audit says, but beyond that the report goes into little detail as to what became of the rest of the money.

-Note: This story has been updated to included comments from the president of the nonprofit’s board of directors, who disputes the allegations of misappropriated money.